-- 29. Registrants are given 28 days in which to appeal against a Practice Committee sanction before it takes effect on their registration.
-Where a decision is subject to an appeal, the GDC makes clear that the sanction is not yet in effect, pending the outcome of the appeal. - 30.
-Where the registrant is successful in their appeal against the sanction, the determination is updated to reflect the outcome of the appeal on both the Hearings page of the website and against the registrant's entry on the online register. - 31.
-Where the appeal is dismissed, the determination is published on both the Hearings page and against the registrant's entry on the register in line with the sanction applied. - 32.
-Where the Professional Standards Authority successfully appeals, a sanction imposed by a Practice Committee, the determination is updated to reflect the outcome of the appeal on both the Hearings page of the website and against the registrant's entry on the onlineregister.
+- 31. Registrants are given 28 days in which to appeal against a practice committee sanction before it takes effect on their registration.
+Where a decision is subject to an appeal, the GDC makes clear that the sanction is not yet in effect, pending the outcome of the appeal. - 32.
+Where the registrant is successful in their appeal against the sanction, the determination is updated to reflect the outcome of the appeal on both the Hearings service website and against the registrant's entry on the online register on the GDC website. - 33.
+Where the appeal is dismissed, the determination is published on both the Hearings service website and against the registrant's entry on the register on the GDC website in line with the sanction applied. - 34.
+Where the Professional Standards Authority successfully appeals, a sanction imposed by a practice committee, the determination is updated to reflect the outcome of the appeal on both the Hearings service website and against the registrant's entry on the online register on the GDC website.

-Publication of Investigating Committee Information
+Publication of Investigating Committee information

-- 33. Investigating Committees take place in private and the parties make written submissions and do not attend. - 34.
+- 35. Investigating Committees take place in private, and the parties make written submissions and do not attend. - 36.
 Where the Investigating Committee has decided to issue a registrant with a published warning letter, the warning paragraph will be published against the registrant's name on the online register together with the date the warning was issued and the date it will expire.
-Once a published warning expires, it will no longer appear against the registrant's name on the online register. - 35.
+Once a published warning expires, it will no longer appear against the registrant's name on the online register. - 37.
 Decisions made by the Investigating Committee which do not result in the issuing of a public warning are not published.

-Case Examiners
+Case examiners

-- 36. From 1st November 2016, cases will no longer be referred to the Investigating Committee for a decision, but will instead be considered by the Case Examiners who sit in private. - 37.
-Each case is considered by a pair of Case Examiners (one lay and one a dentist or dental care professional) who review all relevant evidence obtained during the investigation.
+- 38. From 1 November 2016, cases will no longer be referred to the Investigating Committee for a decision, but will instead be considered by the case examiners who sit in private. - 39.
+Each case is considered by a pair of case examiners (one lay and one a dentist or DCP) who review all relevant evidence obtained during the investigation. - 40.
+Case examiners will determine whether an allegation ought to be considered by a practice committee. - 41.
+Case examiners have a number of possible outcomes available to them when making a decision.
+Case examiner outcomes are explained on the GDC website.